Ace1928/ollama_toolkit/docs/index.md

-# Ollama API Python Client Documentation
+# Ollama Toolkit Python Client Documentation

-Welcome to the documentation for the Ollama API Python client.
+Welcome to the documentation for the Ollama Toolkit Python client.

 ## Installation